Provider Cohort Selection Record¶

 Host owns NanoWM checkout, PyTorch/CUDA or device stack, configs, VAE/checkpoints, datasets, and preprocessing | Start with injected runtime protocol and finite nested JSON-native candidate tensors; no torch import in checkout tests | Plausible, but only after runtime/API reconnaissance proves an importable or subprocess boundary under Python 3.13 | Moderate: MIT and active public repo, but runtime stack is heavy and API may be script/config driven | 10 | Active design candidate, not public provider implementation.
 Use #158 for runtime/API reconnaissance before any catalog claim. |

-No single selected API; OpenLRM/I-Scene-style projects are research signals only | Host would own GPU/runtime packages, model weights, asset retention, viewers, and unit conventions | Not ready; first needs JSON-native scene artifact fixtures and malformed payload coverage | Not credible until one concrete API and artifact schema are selected | Moderate to high: fast-moving projects, large artifacts, unclear scene-unit semantics | 7 | Deferred.
+| Spatial/3D scene provider family | Not in the current provider surface | No single selected API; OpenLRM/I-Scene-style projects are research signals only | Host would own GPU/runtime packages, model weights, asset retention, viewers, and unit conventions | Not ready; first needs a planning-relevant state contract and malformed payload coverage | Not credible until one concrete API and artifact schema are selected | Moderate to high: fast-moving projects, large artifacts, unclear scene-unit semantics | 7 | Deferred.
 Revisit through #138 before implementation. |

-No supported automation API or official callable runtime found in current project docs/search; current genie remains scaffold |
+| Genie runtime/API decision | No current capability claim | No supported automation API or official callable runtime found in current project docs/search; current genie remains scaffold |

-Host would own credentials/runtime/artifact retention if a real contract appears | Scaffold tests only; no real parser fixture until an upstream contract is selected | Not credible now | High: unclear upstream contract and high overclaim risk | 5 | Deferred.
+Host would own credentials/runtime/artifact retention if a real planning contract appears | Scaffold tests only; no real parser fixture until an upstream contract is selected | Not credible now | High: unclear upstream contract and high overclaim risk | 5 | Deferred.
 Keep genie fail-closed until a concrete runtime or API contract exists. |

-| Simulator bridges | Future predict, generate, or host workflow, depending on bridge |
+| Simulator bridges | Future predict or host workflow, depending on bridge |

 No selected simulator bridge contract | Host owns simulator process, assets, controllers, safety policy, and durable storage | Not ready; needs scene/state boundary and host-owned process model first | Not credible as a provider smoke until state/artifact schema exists | High: simulator setup and controller assumptions can leak into core | 6 | Deferred.
 Revisit after the spatial/scene boundary and state-artifact fixtures exist. |